jonathanlandy/testmd/README.md

 ## Package in a nutshell
 ### It's built on stepwise linear regression
-The underlying algorithm allows one to identify minimal feature / column subsets of a given data set that produce good linear fits to a set of target variables.
-This solution strikes a good balance between performance, speed, and memory efficiency.
+The underlying algorithm is designed to seek the minimal feature subsets within a given data set that produce good linear fits to a set of target variables.
+This approach to feature selection strikes a good balance between performance, speed, and memory efficiency.

 ### It has a simple API
 A simple API makes it easy to quickly rank a data set's features in terms of